-The UKCA marking is applicable from 1 January 2021.
-However, to allow businesses time to adjust to the new requirements, CE marked goods can continue to be placed on the GB market until 31 December 2022 (in October 2021 extension of 1 year to the initial transitional period was granted) as long as the rules in EU and UK remain the same (no deviations between EU and UK legislations arose).
-If the EU changes its rules and you CE mark your product on the basis of those new rules you will not be able to use the CE marking to sell in Great Britain, even before 31 December 2022.
-In any case, UKCA marking will be required from 1 January 2021 if products require generally mandatory third party conformity assessment not applicable for toys but e.g. for medical devices) or have had conformity assessment by a UK Approved body (e.g. type examination of a cuddly toy with double-function as a warming pad, in which the filling is heated in the microwave oven).
+The UKCA marking is applicable from January 1st, 2021.
+However, to allow businesses time to adjust to the new requirements, CE marked goods can continue to be placed on the GB market until December 31st, 2024 (in October 2022, extension of another 2 years to the transitional period was granted) as long as the rules in EU and UK remain the same (no deviations between EU and UK legislations arose).
+In any case, UKCA marking will be required from January 1st, 2021 if products require generally mandatory third party conformity assessment not applicable for toys but e.g. for medical devices) or have had conformity assessment by a UK Approved body (e.g. type examination of a cuddly toy with double-function as a warming pad, in which the filling is heated in the microwave oven).